The-Night7/Projet_C-WildWater_MI2-B/README.md

 This project is the result of close collaboration where each member brought their expertise:

 *   **Myriam Bensaid** 🏗️
     *   *Architecture & Optimization:* She structured the C code, developed critical utility functions, and managed the Git flow (merges) between branches.
-She also led the optimization of data processing and terminal display.
+She also led the integration of multi-threading and terminal display.

 *   **Sheryne Ouarghi** 📈
     *   *Visualization & Data:* She mastered Gnuplot to transform our raw data into readable charts.
 She ensured visual results were relevant and professionally formatted.